-All-Time USAC Female Winner, Taylor Ferns Signs with Venturini Motorsports in ARCABy Official Release
+All-Time USAC Female Winner, Taylor Ferns Signs with Venturini Motorsports in ARCA

 Concord, NC (January 7, 2013) — Seventeen-year old driver Taylor Ferns from Shelby Township, Michigan made headlines last month toping the speed charts with Venturini Motorsports (VMS) during the 3-day ARCA Racing Series presented by Menards open testing session at Daytona International Speedway.